 v. to raise their needs with the ITU regional and area offices;

 2 to instruct the Director of BDT to give the necessary priority to this, by:

+i. supporting the creation of national CIRTs in Member States where necessary within existing budgetary resources, and promoting the related operating framework of CIRTs in Member States where CIRTs are established, if applicable;

-i. promoting national, regional and international best practices for establishing CIRTs, as identified to date by the relevant ITU study groups, such as ITU-D Study Group 2 under Question 3/2 and ITU-T Study Group 17, and by other relevant organizations and experts;
+ii. promoting national, regional and international best practices for establishing CIRTs, as identified to date by the relevant ITU study groups, such as ITU-D Study Group 2 under Question 3/2 and ITU-T Study Group 17, and by other relevant organizations and experts;

-ii. providing CIRTs with capacity development, particularly in areas of new and emerging telecommunications/ICTs, through the ITU regional and area offices, taking into account the financial resources;
+iii. providing CIRTs with capacity development, particularly in areas of new and emerging telecommunications/ICTs, through the ITU regional and area offices, taking into account the financial resources;